F33.3 diagnosis code: Major depressive disorder, recurrent, severe with psychotic symptoms

 - Treatment involves a combination of psychotherapy, antidepressant medications, and antipsychotic medications to manage symptoms and prevent relapses.

-- Early intervention and continuous monitoring of symptoms are crucial for improving the patient's quality of life.
+- Early intervention and ongoing symptom monitoring are crucial for improving the patient’s quality of life, especially when the condition co-occurs with other behavioral disorders.

 - Recurrent severe depression with psychosis